smikitky/rb-components/README.md

 so you'll need to transpile them using Babel or TypeScript set up for your project.
 Scripts in `node_modules` are often configured to be ignored, so you may have to specify that scripts under `@smikitky/rb-components` should be transpiled.

+Aliasing to the `rb-components/lib` is also a good idea.

+Therefore your `webpack.config.js` would look like this:

 ```js
 loaders: [{